ezEngine/docs/docs/custom-code/cpp/engine-plugins.md

 ## Add Custom Code

 Once you have your basic plugin set up and can load it into your project, you can start adding custom code.
 The easiest way to get started is to write a [custom component](custom-cpp-component.md).
-Once you need control over higher level game logic, you can add your own [game state (TODO)](../../runtime/application/game-state.md).
+Once you need control over higher level game logic, you can add your own [game state](../../runtime/application/game-state.md).
 And if you need to initialize and shut down certain systems, you should utilize the [startup system](../../runtime/configuration/startup.md).

 ## Utility Plugins

 If you want to write a plugin that provides some functionality for shared access, like some integration of a third-party library, the process is exactly the same.
-The only difference is, that such libraries would never contain a [game state (TODO)](../../runtime/application/game-state.md).
+The only difference is, that such libraries would never contain a [game state](../../runtime/application/game-state.md).

 Also, have a look at [singletons](../../runtime/configuration/interfaces.md) if your plugin is supposed to provide an implementation of some abstract interface.